Blog | Fohlio | Industry Tips for Architects and Interior Designers

 What is an FF&E Designer?

-An FF&E (Furniture, Fixtures, and Equipment) designer is a professional who specializes in selecting and specifying FF&E items for interior design projects.
-They work closely with architects, interior designers, and project managers to ensure that the FF&E items are functional, aesthetically pleasing, and within budget.
+An FF&E (Furniture, Fixtures, and Equipment) designer is a professional who specializes in selecting and specifying FF&E items as part of the interior design specification process.
+They work closely with architects, interior designers, and project managers to ensure every product and material is functional, visually cohesive, and aligned with the project’s budget.

 The role of an FF&E designer may vary depending on the project, but typically, their responsibilities include: